Fantasy Island (film): Cast

-Supporting

 Production

+Development

 In July 2018, it was announced that a horror film adaptation of the Fantasy Island television series was being developed at Blumhouse Productions and Sony Pictures.
 It was described as "a mix of Westworld and The Cabin in the Woods".
 Jeff Wadlow was set to direct as well as co-write the screenplay, and co-produce.

+Casting

 In October 2018, Michael Peña, Jimmy O. Yang, Dave Bautista, and Lucy Hale joined the cast.
 In November 2018, during an interview, Wadlow disclosed that Maggie Q, Portia Doubleday, and Ryan Hansen were added as well, though Bautista was no longer to appear in the film.
 Michael Rooker, Charlotte McKinney, Parisa Fitz-Henley, Austin Stowell, and Mike Vogel were cast in January 2019.

 Filming locations

 Most filming was in Viani Bay, Fiji.
 Minor scenes were filmed in New York and Mississippi.

 Music

 On February 14, 2020, Madison Gate Records released the score soundtrack for the film composed by Bear McCreary.
 Jared Lee performed a track titled "Don’t Wish Your Life Away", which appeared in the film's end credits and was released as a single on January 31, 2020.